-The Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+The Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
 The proposed information collection is published to obtain comments from the public and affected agencies.
-This proposed information collection was previously published in the Federal Register Volume 73, Number 180, page 53444 on September 16, 2008, allowing for a 60 day comment period.
+This proposed information collection was previously published n the Federal Register Volume 70, Number 178, page 54573 on September 15, 2005, allowing for a 60 day comment period.

-The purpose of this notice is to allow for an additional 30 days for public comment until December 22, 2008.
-This process is conducted in accordance with 5 CFR 1320.10.
+The purpose of this notice is to allow for an additional 30 days for public comment until June 1, 2006. this process is conducted in accordance with 5 CFR 1320.10.

 Written comments and/or suggestions regarding the items contained in this notice, especially the estimated public burden and associated response time, should be directed to the Office of Management and Budget, Office of Information and Regulatory Affairs, Attention Department of Justice Desk Officer, Washington, DC 20503.
 Additionally, comments may be submitted to OMB via facsimile to (202) 395-5806.
 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points:

 —Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;